29 November 2024

 We asked around the Australian Traveller office to see which places ignited our childhood excitement.

 Nothing says ‘family road trip’ like arriving in Townsville.
-With family who lived in a small town two hours further north, Townsville served as the gateway to a tropical north adventure.
+With a family who lived in a small town two hours further north, Townsville served as the gateway to a tropical north adventure.

-High humidity, slapping on copious layers of sunscreen and the scent of ocean mixed with cane fields on the air takes me right back to being a 10-year-old taking a ferry ride out to Magnetic Island and jumping on an inflatable tyre being pulled by a small boat and snorkelling and diving, before continuing the trek to Ingham and my Grandparents’ cane farm.
+High humidity, slapping on copious layers of sunscreen and the scent of ocean mixed with cane fields in the air takes me right back to being a 10-year-old taking a ferry ride out to Magnetic Island and jumping on an inflatable tyre being pulled by a small boat and snorkelling and diving, before continuing the trek to Ingham and my Grandparents’ cane farm.

-The best change to happen in Townsville since childhood, is that it now has a booming foodie scene.
+The best change to happen in Townsville since childhood is that it now has a booming foodie scene.
 Fish and chips were always a good bet, but now cute cafes covered in street art and high-end restaurants take tastebuds to a whole new level.

 Sydneysiders are very familiar with Palm Beach, heading out there to surf (or learn how to) or take their kids for a swim in the southern end at Cabbage Tree Boat Harbour or in the iconic rock pool.